 Tape recorders based on the magnetophon were manufactured around the world.
 The format evolved from two tracks to three and four.
 Most commercially available machines were limited to four tracks until 1966, when Abbey Road recording engineers Geoff Emerick and Ken Townshend began experimenting with multiple machines during the recording of Sgt.
 Pepper’s Lonely Hearts Club Band.

-Les Paul developped multi-track recording when he was working with Bing Crosby who funded the start up of Ampex.
+Les Paul developped multi-track recording when he was working with Bing Crosby, who invested on Ampex’s tape recorders and worked for them as sales representative until 1957.

 The first commercial recording on magnetic tape was for Mr. Beecham at the Feierabendhaus in Ludwigshafen (Germany).
 Then the trend was followed by the London Philharmonic at the Munich Symphony Hall.
 To the best of our knowledge this tape still exist at BASF and was played as late as 1998.